Shrirang45/ML-project/README.md

 ## 3️⃣ Model Training

-The following regression algorithms were trained and compared:
+The following regression models were trained and compared:

 - Linear Regression
 - Decision Tree Regressor